Palethorn/rest-on-php/README.md

 Gist of it is to implement a class, register a service, and inject service wherever.
 More detailed explanation https://symfony.com/doc/current/components/dependency_injection.html.

 ## Creating a resource
-Let's say there's a table in a database you wish to expose as a resource through a REST API.
+Let's say there's a table in a database we wish to expose as a resource through a REST API.

 ```sql
 CREATE TABLE video(